mozilla-services/loop-server/README.md

 Redis is the default backend.
 The code is made to support multiple ones but only supports redis for now.

+In order to have tests working with Mac OS, make sure your ulimit value is high enough or you will get EMFILE errors:

+    ulimit -S -n 2048

 Where to report bugs?
 ---------------------